PridaLab/rippl-AI/README.md

                 - In 'LSTM', 'CNN1D' and 'CNN2D':
                     parameters['Epochs'].
 The number of times the training data set will be used to train the model parameters['Training batch'].
 The number of windows that will be processed before updating the weights
 	- `save_path`: string, path where the retrained model will be saved
+	- `d_sf`: Desired subsampling frequency in Hz (`int`).
+By default all works in 1250 Hz, but this function allows using different subsampling frequencies.
+	- `merge_win`: Minimal length of the interval in miliseconds between predictions (`float`).
+If two detections are closer in time than this parameter, they will be merged together

 Usage examples can be found in the [examples_retraining.ipynb](https://github.com/PridaLab/rippl-AI/blob/main/examples_retraining.ipynb) python notebook.